 People Change Over Time

-It is natural to feel all sorts of negative emotions when a breakup happens.
-Friendships are no different – they go through stages of denial, anger, and eventually acceptance.
+It is natural to feel negative emotions when a breakup happens.
+Friendships are no different – they go through denial, anger, and acceptance stages.
 It is important to remember that people change over time, and the friendship might not be as strong as it once was.

-It can be tough to accept this reality but reaching out to your friend is crucial in helping them through this difficult phase.
+It can be tough to accept this reality, but reaching out to your friends is crucial in helping them through this difficult phase.
 Support them in any way possible – listen attentively, offer moral support, or share your own experiences so that they can understand what they are going through better.

 Friendships Often End Due To Differences In Interests

 Most friendships end due to differences in interests or worldviews.
-It is important to understand and accept this fact, as it’s not always easy to adjust.
-The best way to find new friends who share your interests is by looking online or through social media platforms.
+Understanding and accepting this fact is important, as it’s not always easy to adjust.
+The best way to find new friends who share your interests is by looking online or through social media.

 Relationship Stress